Dr. Leslie Gates

 Leslie has won the following awards:

-• Juror’s Choice Award, And.
-Exhibit (Juried by Micaela Amateau Amato, 2019)
+• Juror's Choice Award, Both/And Exhibit (Juried by Micaela amateua Amato, 2019)

 • Outstanding Artist Teacher (Kutztown University Department of Art Education, 2019)

-• Young Alumni Achievement Award (Millersville University Alumni Association, 2018)
+• Young Alumni Achievement Award (Millersville University Alumni Associatin, 2018)

 • Pennsylvania Art Educator of the Year (Pennsylvania Art Education Association, 2017)